 - Although biological safety cabinets with HEPA filters protect operators from exposure to particulates, including bacteria, viruses, and so forth, they do not absorb chemical vapors or gases.
 For this reason biological safety cabinets with re-circulating airflow (Class II biological safety cabinets) cannot be used for protection against gases and vapors as there is the potential for buildup of hazardous concentrations within the cabinet.

 - Biological safety cabinets systems are tested and certified annually to ensure they are functioning properly.

 - There may be hazards that require specialized personal protective equipment in addition to safety glasses, laboratory gowns, and gloves.
 For example, a procedure that presents a splash hazard may require the use of a mask and a face shield to provide adequate protection.

-VI.
+VII.
 Biological Waste

 For biological waste information, refer to the California State University, Northridge Medical Waste Management Plan.

 - The goal of the biosafety training program is to ensure that all individuals potentially at risk are adequately informed about the hazards in the laboratory, their risks, and what to do if an accident occurs.

 - Every employee and student working in a laboratory should know the location and proper use of personal protective equipment and basic emergency response procedures.